WPX Energy (WPX) Given a $21.00 Price Target by Raymond James Analysts

-WPX Energy (NYSE:WPX) has been given a $21.00 target price by equities researchers at Raymond James in a research report issued on Monday.
-The firm currently has a “buy wpx” rating on the oil and gas producer’s stock.
-Raymond James’ price objective would indicate a potential upside of 107.92% from the company’s current price.
+Raymond James set a $21.00 target price on WPX Energy (NYSE:WPX) in a research report sent to investors on Sunday.
+The brokerage currently has a buy rating on the oil and gas producer’s stock.

-A number of other research firms also recently issued reports on WPX.
-Cowen initiated coverage on shares of WPX Energy in a research report on Thursday, November 29th.
-They set an “outperform” rating and a $19.00 target price on the stock.
-Seaport Global Securities restated a “buy” rating and set a $20.00 target price on shares of WPX Energy in a research report on Wednesday, December 12th.
-BMO Capital Markets restated a “buy” rating and set a $25.00 target price on shares of WPX Energy in a research report on Thursday, October 11th.
-Stifel Nicolaus restated a “buy” rating and set a $26.00 target price on shares of WPX Energy in a research report on Thursday, August 30th.
-Finally, Piper Jaffray Companies restated a “buy” rating and set a $22.00 target price on shares of WPX Energy in a research report on Thursday, August 30th.
-Two investment analysts have rated the stock with a hold rating and twenty-six have given a buy rating to the stock.
-The stock has a consensus rating of “Buy” and an average target price of $21.93.
+Other research analysts have also recently issued reports about the company.
+Stephens began coverage on WPX Energy in a research report on Thursday, December 6th.
+They set an overweight rating and a $22.00 price objective for the company.
+Zacks Investment Research raised WPX Energy from a hold rating to a buy rating and set a $21.00 price objective for the company in a research report on Monday, October 15th.
+Seaport Global Securities set a $28.00 price objective on WPX Energy and gave the stock a buy rating in a research report on Wednesday, October 3rd.
+ValuEngine raised WPX Energy from a hold rating to a buy rating in a research report on Tuesday, September 4th.
+Finally, Scotiabank reaffirmed a buy rating and set a $26.00 price objective on shares of WPX Energy in a research report on Thursday, September 27th.
+Two investment analysts have rated the stock with a hold rating and twenty-eight have assigned a buy rating to the company.
+WPX Energy currently has a consensus rating of Buy and a consensus price target of $21.93.

 WPX Energy (NYSE:WPX) last released its earnings results on Wednesday, October 31st.
-The oil and gas producer reported $0.07 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.02).
-WPX Energy had a negative net margin of 15.79% and a positive return on equity of 0.76%.
-The business had revenue of $484.00 million for the quarter, compared to analyst estimates of $514.08 million.
-During the same quarter in the previous year, the company posted ($0.10) earnings per share.
-The business’s revenue for the quarter was up 233.8% on a year-over-year basis.
-On average, analysts forecast that WPX Energy will post 0.16 earnings per share for the current year.
+The oil and gas producer reported $0.07 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.09 by ($0.02).
+WPX Energy had a positive return on equity of 0.76% and a negative net margin of 15.79%.
+The company had revenue of $484.00 million for the quarter, compared to analyst estimates of $514.08 million.
+During the same period in the previous year, the firm earned ($0.10) earnings per share.
+The company’s revenue for the quarter was up 233.8% compared to the same quarter last year.
+As a group, research analysts forecast that WPX Energy will post 0.16 EPS for the current fiscal year.

-Several large investors have recently made changes to their positions in WPX.
-Third Point LLC acquired a new stake in WPX Energy during the 3rd quarter worth approximately $63,094,000.
-Point72 Asset Management L.P. raised its holdings in WPX Energy by 267.7% during the 2nd quarter.
-Point72 Asset Management L.P. now owns 4,070,164 shares of the oil and gas producer’s stock worth $73,385,000 after buying an additional 2,963,264 shares during the period.
-Van ECK Associates Corp raised its holdings in WPX Energy by 2,746.3% during the 2nd quarter.
-Van ECK Associates Corp now owns 2,689,435 shares of the oil and gas producer’s stock worth $48,491,000 after buying an additional 2,594,946 shares during the period.
-Vanguard Group Inc raised its holdings in WPX Energy by 5.3% during the 3rd quarter.
-Vanguard Group Inc now owns 36,939,299 shares of the oil and gas producer’s stock worth $743,219,000 after buying an additional 1,847,610 shares during the period.
-Finally, Selz Capital LLC acquired a new stake in WPX Energy during the 3rd quarter worth approximately $28,079,000.
-Institutional investors and hedge funds own 94.80% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Qube Research & Technologies Ltd purchased a new stake in shares of WPX Energy in the 2nd quarter valued at about $108,000.
+Advisors Asset Management Inc. purchased a new stake in shares of WPX Energy in the 3rd quarter valued at about $124,000.
+Meeder Asset Management Inc. purchased a new stake in shares of WPX Energy in the 3rd quarter valued at about $159,000.
+DekaBank Deutsche Girozentrale lifted its holdings in shares of WPX Energy by 321.1% in the 3rd quarter.
+DekaBank Deutsche Girozentrale now owns 8,237 shares of the oil and gas producer’s stock valued at $158,000 after purchasing an additional 6,281 shares during the last quarter.
+Finally, Advisor Partners LLC purchased a new stake in shares of WPX Energy in the 3rd quarter valued at about $204,000.
+94.80% of the stock is owned by institutional investors and hedge funds.

 WPX Energy, Inc, an independent oil and natural gas exploration and production company, engages in the exploitation and development of unconventional properties in the United States.
 The company's principal areas of operation include the Delaware Basin in Texas and New Mexico; the Williston Basin in North Dakota; and the San Juan Basin in New Mexico and Colorado.